bioinformatics-centre/kaiju/README.md

 metagenomic DNA.
 Reads are directly assigned to taxa using the NCBI taxonomy and a reference database of protein sequences from bacterial and archaeal genomes.

+The program is described in a [preprint paper available on bioRxiv](http://biorxiv.org/content/early/2015/11/16/031229).

 ###License

 Copyright (c) 2015 Peter Menzel and Anders Krogh